Massage Benefits As Decoded

 10. Massage Alleviates and Loosens Tired, Aching, Tight & Cramped Muscles

-In addition to improved blood flow in the works, a massage stretches and loosens affected muscles and connective tissue, breaking down and preventing further formation of adhesions, freeing range of motion and reducing the dangers of fibrosis.
+In addition to improved blood flow in the works, a massage stretches and loosens affected muscles and connective tissue, breaking down and preventing further formation of adhesion, freeing range of motion and reducing the dangers of fibrosis.

 11. Massage Alleviates Chronic Pain, especially Neck Pain

-It has been long contended that a massage works to release tension and stiffness of muscles in the neck, shoulders and back – for an instant, effective relief that lasts longer than any pain medication.
+It has been long contended that a relaxing massage works to release tension and stiffness of muscles in the neck, shoulders and back – for an instant, effective relief that lasts longer than any pain medication.

 12. Massage Alleviates Swelling

-A massage is effective in blocking the production of inflammatory cytokines which stops swelling and inflammation of muscle tissue.
+A soothing massage is effective in blocking the production of inflammatory cytokines which stops swelling and inflammation of muscle tissue.
 Also, by massaging your swollen feet towards your heart with some firm strokes and pressure will move the fluid out of the area to reduce the swelling.